cycloptux/GiselleBot-Documentation/docs/Contents/Privacy Policy for GiselleBot.md

 **In Short:** No.

-We don\'t use cookies, nor similar tracking technologies in our Website to access or store information.
+We don't use cookies, nor similar tracking technologies in our Website to access or store information.

 How Do We Handle Your Social Logins?